Work up a sweat with these powerful and inspirational page-turning sport memoirs.

 Behind The Mask: My Autobiography, Tyson Fury

-A knockout autobiography and deserved winner of the 2020 Sports Book of the Year, this candid and compelling book tells the tale of how ‘The Gypsy King’ (Tyson Fury) rose to victory, fell from grace and then rose again to become the ‘Peoples Champion’.
+A knockout sport autobiography and deserved winner of the 2020 Sports Book of the Year, this candid and compelling book tells the tale of how ‘The Gypsy King’ (Tyson Fury) rose to victory, fell from grace and then rose again to become the ‘Peoples Champion’.
 Born premature and from Irish traveller stock, Fury talks frankly about his early life, his alcohol and substance abuse and how overcoming his mental health challenges was one of the toughest fights he has ever had.
-A powerfully poignant story of a man who has battled his demons to become two time heavyweight champion of the world.
+A powerfully poignant story of a man who has battled his demons to become two-time heavyweight champion of the world.

 The Mamba Mentality: How I Play, Kobe Bryant

 The man who famously said, “everything – negative, pressure, challenges – is all an opportunity for me to rise” gives a unique insight into how he became one of the greatest basketball players of all time.
-Published in February 2020, just one month after his death, Kobe ‘The Black Mamba’ Bryant shares how he would study his opponents to gain the advantage, how he overcame career-threatening injuries and describes the level of physical strength and mental stamina you need to own the court.
+Published in February 2020, just one month after his death, Kobe ‘The Black Mamba’ Bryant was released to share how he would study his opponents to gain the advantage, how he overcame career-threatening injuries and describes the level of physical strength and mental stamina you need to own the court.
 A rare factual account of what it takes to become one of the greats, this book is a must-read for any aspiring athlete or basketball enthusiast.

 Unbreakable, Jelena Dokic